zicaiw625/tracking-guardian/COMPLIANCE.md

 ### What We DON'T Collect

+**P0-02 Compliance: Our Web Pixel ONLY sends checkout_completed events.**

+- ❌ Page views (not collected)
+- ❌ Product views (not collected)
+- ❌ Add to cart events (not collected)
+- ❌ Checkout started events (not collected)
-- Customer browsing history
+- ❌ Customer browsing history (not collected)
-- Device fingerprints
+- ❌ Device fingerprints
-- IP addresses (except for rate limiting, not stored)
+- ❌ IP addresses (except for rate limiting, not stored)
-- Payment information
+- ❌ Payment information
-- Detailed customer profiles
+- ❌ Detailed customer profiles

+**Verification**: Check `extensions/tracking-pixel/src/index.ts` - only `checkout_completed` has a subscriber.

 ---